mounty1/JackRose/sandbox/README.md

 Run your interactive database tool as user _jackrose_, connected to the server you configured as the _dataStore_ in _jackrose.conf_ above.
 You can see yourself in the _users_ table.
-If you were unable click on the confirmation link for any reason, you can fix this now by setting the _verified_ field:
+If you were unable to click on the confirmation link for any reason, you can fix this now by setting the _verified_ field:

     update "User" set verified=True;